-- A58.
+A60.
 In addition to objectives and requirements (requirements are expressed in the ISAs (Ireland) using "shall"), an ISA (Ireland) contains related guidance in the form of application and other explanatory material.
 It may also contain introductory material that provides context relevant to a proper understanding of the ISA (Ireland), and definitions.
 The entire text of an ISA (Ireland), therefore, is relevant to an understanding of the objectives stated in an ISA (Ireland) and the proper application of the requirements of an ISA (Ireland).

-A59.
+A61.
 Where necessary, the application and other explanatory material provides further explanation of the requirements of an ISA (Ireland) and guidance for carrying them out.
 In particular, it may:

-- Explain more precisely what a requirement means or is intended to cover. - Include examples of procedures that may be appropriate in the circumstances.
+- Explain more precisely what a requirement means or is intended to cover, including in some ISAs (Ireland) such as ISA (Ireland) 315 (Revised October 2020), why a procedure is required. - Include examples of procedures that may be appropriate in the circumstances.
+In some ISAs (Ireland), such as ISA (Ireland) 315 (Revised October 2020), examples are presented in boxes.